40 Classic Movies to Show Your Teen

 Romance in the Air

 Time for some good rom-coms!
 The 1980s is the place to start here.
 You can’t go wrong with When Harry Met Sally.
 (Of course, check the ratings on some of these movies based on how much “love” you are willing to expose to your teen.)
 Now we move into John Hughes and Molly Ringwald territory.
 The Breakfast Club can lead to a great conversation about cliques and stereotypes.
-Pretty in Pink and Sixteen Candles are also so, so important to rom-com history.
-Some other modern rom-coms that I will definitely be showing Lola are Notting Hill, How to Lose A Guy In 10 Days, and While You Were Sleeping.
+Some other modern rom-coms that I will definitely be showing Lola are Notting Hill, Hitch, The Lovebirds, and While You Were Sleeping.

 Once you’re ready to level up, you kind of have to watch Titanic.
 It’s heart-breaking but also culturally important?
 Also, I might as well throw The Notebook in there but I’m not sure if I’m ready to totally break my young daughter’s heart.

 Lastly, we have movies that star kick-ass women being unique and independent.
-I can’t wait for the upcoming movie nights where I get to show Lola gems like Legally Blonde, Miss Congeniality, A League of Their Own, 10 Things I Hate About You and 13 Going on 30.
+I can’t wait for the upcoming movie nights where I get to show Lola gems like Legally Blonde, Miss Congeniality, A League of Their Own, Dreamgirls, and Hidden Figures.

 I am so excited to talk to Lola about these movies but also I’m really interested to see how they hold up in 2020.
 What classic movies have you shown or plan to show your kids?
 Share in the comments below!